04 Apr Burnout and compassion fatigue – growing risk in veterinary profession

 10. Inner emptiness.
 Eating void, sex, alcohol, drug addictions.

 11. Depression.
-Uncertainty, a sense of being lost, exhaustion, seeing the future in dark colors.
+Uncertainty, a sense of being lost, exhaustion, seeing the future in dark colours.

 12. Burnout syndrome.
 It may include mental and physical breakdown, suicide attempt.
 Time for treatment.